Head To Head Forex Broker Comparison Of IC Markets vs Plus500

 Correlation Trader – identify strong or weak correlations to highlight differences in variables being analysed.

-Excel RTD – with this tool you can build your own trading dashboard.
-This allows you to receive real time data in 3 different excel spreadsheet.
+Excel RTD – with this tool you can build your trading dashboard.
+This allows you to receive real-time data in 3 different excel spreadsheet.
 These spreadsheets can contain information such as account equity and balance, instrument prices and open positions.

-Market Manager – Provides information about your account such as equity, balance and margin usage.
+Market Manager – Provides information about your accounts such as equity, balance and margin usage.